MooersLab/pymolsnips/README.md

 Doom emacs appears to provide more advanced features than Prelude Emacs.
 It may be useful to study to learn about packages or features to add to a basic GNU Emacs configuration.
-I learned about replacing the init.el file with a config.org file, which can be rendered on GitHib like a markdown file.
+I learned about moving much of the code in the init.el file to code blocks in a config.org file, which can be rendered on GitHib like a markdown file.
+The code blocks can be flanked by explanatory text, hyperlinks, tables, and figures.
+The is a great way to document and share one's Emacs configuration.

+Emacs reads an abbreviated init.el file which calls the config.org file.
+The code in the code blocks in the config.org file are copied to a config.el file and then executed.

+See the file section at the top for an example of a working init.el and config.org file.

 </details>